Sander Kartum

+Career

-He started his youth career in Lånke IL, switching to IL Stjørdals-Blink in 2012.
+He started his youth career in Lånke, switching to Stjørdals-Blink in 2012.
 He made his senior debut in the summer of 2012, and took part in the team's rise from the 3. divisjon to the 1. divisjon.
-Ahead of the 2021 season he was bought by Kristiansund BK.
+Ahead of the 2021 season he was bought by Kristiansund.
 He made his Eliteserien debut in May 2021 against Molde and scored his first goal later that month.

+Kartum was given the Player of the Year award in the 2020 1. divisjon by the Norwegian News Agency.

+Hearts

+On 24 January 2025, Kartum signed for Scottish Premiership club Heart of Midlothian on a two-and-a-half year deal for an undisclosed fee.